The Church of All Saints by the Lake

 Introduction to the Second Reading:

-A Reading from the letter of James 5:7-10
+A Reading from the Letter of Paul to the Ephesians 1:3-14

 “Hear what the Spirit is saying to God's people"